techindro/techindro/README.md

 <div align="center">

-### *"FAILURE IS AN OPTION HERE, IF THINGS ARE NOT FAILING, YOU ARE NOT INNOVATING ENOUGH"* — ELON MUSK
+### *"FAILURE IS AN OPTION HERE, IF THINGS ARE NOT FAILING , YOU ARE NOT INNOVATING ENOUGH"* – ELON MUSK

 <img src="https://komarev.com/ghpvc/?username=techindro&label=Profile%20Views&color=brightgreen&style=flat-square" alt="Profile Views"/>